Dick Biondi: 1940s–1950s

 Biondi was born and raised in Endicott, New York.
 His lifelong love of radio began at an early age, when he was allowed to read a commercial on WMBO in Auburn, New York.
 His father, Mike, an Endicott fireman, and mother, Rose, encouraged him in his goal; at the time it was to become a sportscaster.
 He went on to work behind the scenes and learned about broadcasting at nearby WINR, Binghamton, New York, where one of his co-workers was a young Rod Serling.
-Another co-worker, himself a sportcaster, took an interest in the young Biondi and began working with him on pronunciation and diction.
+Another co-worker, himself a sportscaster, took an interest in the young Biondi and began working with him on pronunciation and diction.
 As a sportscaster, Biondi began his on-air career in radio on WCBA 1350 AM in Corning, New York.
 He continued on to KVOB, Bastrop, Louisiana, but it wasn't until working for KSYL in Alexandria that Biondi started doing music shows.
-It was here where he became acquainted with Rhythm and blues.
+It was here where he became acquainted with rhythm and blues.
 Career moves took him to York, Pennsylvania, and WHOT-AM, Youngstown, Ohio.
 When Biondi arrived there, Rock and Roll was on the airwaves, and he began doing local appearances with such stars as Fabian, Paul Anka, and Bobby Darin.

 At a 1956 Cleveland Elvis Presley concert, Biondi had Elvis sign the shirt he was wearing.
 When Biondi returned to the crowd, Presley's frenzied female fans started tearing away at it.
 Biondi was hospitalized, to the amusement of Elvis.

-He was hired in 1958 by WKBW (1520 AM) in Buffalo; at WKBW if conditions were right, Biondi could be heard in Europe.
+Biondi was hired in 1958 by WKBW (1520 AM) in Buffalo; at WKBW if conditions were right, Biondi could be heard in Europe.
 After a dispute at WKBW, Biondi jokingly described his boss's car on the air, said where he would be driving, and asked his listeners to throw rocks at it.
 Someone did as Biondi asked, and he was fired the next day.
-He worked at WEBR in Buffalo before gaining fame in 1960 on Chicago's 50,000 watt WLS, which covered most of the United States east of the Continental Divide.
+He worked at the original WEBR (at the frequency now known as WDCZ) in Buffalo, from which he was also fired in spring 1960.
+Two weeks later, he was hired at WLS, which covered most of the United States east of the Continental Divide and drove his breakthrough to fame.